Cheryl Ladd, 69, Reveals She Why Wore A Tiny, ‘Shocking’ Bikini On ‘Charlie’s Angels’

 She added that producers wanted families to be able to watch the show together.

 Over the course of five seasons, Charlie’s Angels featured a rotating bevy of beauties that also included Shelley Hack and Tanya Roberts.

-Fawcett went on to superstardom spawned by her famous swimsuit poster, which, incidentally, featured her in a red one-piece.
+After leaving the show, Fawcett went on to superstardom spawned by her famous swimsuit poster, which, incidentally, featured her in a red one-piece.